Chicken Breast on Gas Grill Recipe

 An hour before you are ready to grill, pull the breasts from the fridge and allow them to accumulate.

-If not oiled down already, then spray your rack with a nonstick spray on the racks of your grill or rub with some oil.
+If not already oiled, spray your grill racks with nonstick spray or rub them with oil.

 Open the lid to the gas grill and then turn the heat to low/medium heat and then close the lid.

-Once the grill is warmed up place the chicken breasts on top rack and close the lid to the grill.
+Once the grill is preheated, place the chicken breasts on the top rack and close the lid.

-Swap out the contaminated tongs (ones used to handle raw chicken) with clean ones and then flip the chicken after cooking for about 15 minutes.
+Swap out the contaminated tongs (used to handle raw chicken) for clean ones, then flip the chicken after cooking for about 15 minutes.

-Like smoking meat, there isn’t always a set time that you will grill your chicken.
+As with smoking meat, there isn’t always a set time to grill your chicken.

 Using a thermometer, you will want to grill your chicken until it reaches an internal temperature of 165 degrees.